openformal/sva_basics/testbench/docs/clocking_tb.md

 ```
 # Overview
 Concurrent SVAs need to have a clock.
-We will cover the single clock scenario
+This testbench covers the single clock
-in this testbech.The clock can be specified in the assertion, property or
+scenario.
+The clock can be specified in the assertion, property or sequence.
-sequence.

-## Clock in assertion
+## Clocking in assertion
 ```sv
   sequence gnt_in_31_cycles_S1;
     ##[0:31] grant[4];